 Your AC filters collect dust, dirt, and debris, and over time the accumulation will restrict airflow to your home.
 It is very bad for your AC and your energy bill.
 When airflow is blocked, your AC unit will try to combat the lack of airflow by working harder, thus using more energy.
 Don’t wait for your AC filters to get clogged.
 Clean and change your AC filters monthly to keep your energy costs low and your AC working efficiently.

 3. Leave Your AC Running On

 Many homeowners believe it is more efficient to turn the AC off when they are not home.
 While it may slightly reduce your cooling costs, it could end up costing you much more down the road.
-Your air conditioner doesn’t just work to cool the air, it also dehumidifies it.
+Your air conditioner doesn’t only work to cool the air but it also dehumidifies it.
 When you turn off your AC, humidity levels in your home will increase to a dangerous level.
 Your home will become susceptible to mold growth and bugs.
 The best way to save money on cooling costs and maintain safe indoor air quality is to leave your AC running and turn your thermostat up 7 to 10 degrees while you are away from home.

 4. Leave Your Window Blinds Open During Summer Months

 Let the natural sunlight light your home.
 During the day, turn off your lamps and open your window blinds to brighten up your home.
 It will greatly reduce your energy costs.